 Fish-in cycling can speed the cycling process up, but there are risks to the fish because they will be in a potentially toxic environment.
 All of the examples I have given throughout this article will boost the natural process of the formation of bacteria.

-By having fish in the tank, they will naturally produce the waste products that can contribute to, and feed bacteria growth.
+By having fish in the tank, they will naturally produce the waste products that can contribute to and feed bacteria growth.

-The most important thing you need to do with a fish-in cycle is continually check your water quality parameters.
+The most important thing you need to do with a fish-in cycle is to continually check your water quality parameters.
 Zero ammonia is required for your fish to be safe, so until you have acquired a high enough level of nitrifying bacteria, you will need to keep ammonia levels as low as possible by carrying out regular water changes.

 If you don’t already have any water parameter test strips, you will need some.
 They are relatively inexpensive and can be purchased with 100 or more strips in a container.
-Most test strips will measure all the important parameters such as ammonia, nitrates, nitrites, and chlorine.
+Most test strips will measure all the important parameters, such as ammonia, nitrates, nitrites, and chlorine.

 Tetra Easy Strips x 100